Contacts

 • it is additionally recommended to provide documents that are indirectly related to the trip (motivation letter for the school, etc.).

-Long-term visa D - study
+Long-term study visa of category D

 1. Two fully completed questionnaires in French.

-2. Three recent photographs conforming to the required specifications (light, but not white background, size 35 * 45 mm, without ovals and corners).
+2. Three recent photographs conforming to the specifications (light, but not white background, size 35 * 45 mm, without ovals and corners).

-4. National passport and its full photocopy.
+4. National passport and a copy of all its pages.

 5. A certificate of enrollment in a French college or university.

-6. Diploma or certificate with a loose leaf.
+6. Diploma or certificate with an insert.

 7. For employed students applying for a study visa to France of type D: employment verification (including salary details), and work record book.

-9. Proof of financial stability - a bank statement (the minimum required account balance for a stay in France is 615 euros/month; if the student is traveling on a sponsor's funds, the sponsor should provide the financial documents).
+9. Proof of financial solvency - a bank statement (the minimum required account balance for a stay in France is 615 euros/month; if the student is traveling on a sponsor's funds, the sponsor should provide the financial documents).

 11. Sponsorship letter form from the consulate (for dependent students).